PatrickRWright/CopraRNA/README.md

 or longer to compute.
 In most cases it is significantly faster.
 It is suggested to run CopraRNA on a machine with at least 8 GB of memory.

-Please note: Version 2.1.1 is currently experimental and changes are actively being pushed.

 For testing or ad hoc use of CopraRNA, you can use its webinterface at the

 **==> [Freiburg RNA tools CopraRNA webserver](http://rna.informatik.uni-freiburg.de/CopraRNA/) <==**